-Since 26 January, 1950 Republic Day is celebrated in India which is one of the most significant days in the history of India as it was on this day the Indian Constitution came into force.
+Therefore since 26 January 1950, Republic Day is celebrated in India which is one of the most significant days in the history of India as it was on this day the Indian Constitution came into force.
 On this auspicious day, India became a Republican unit.
-26th of January was declared a national holiday and has been celebrated and recognized as the Republic Day of India since then.

 Nowadays, Republic Day is celebrated with much passion all over India and particularly in the capital, New Delhi where the merriment starts with the Presidential to the nation.
-The commencement of the occasion is always a somber souvenir of the sacrifice of the martyrs who passed away for the country in the freedom movement & the succeeding wars for the protection of sovereignty of their nation.
-On this day, the President comes forward to honour medals of bravery to the armed force persons for their extraordinary courage in the field & also the civilians, who have renowned themselves by their diverse acts of bravery in different situations.
+The commencement of the occasion is always a somber souvenir of the sacrifice of the martyrs who passed away for the country in the freedom movement & the succeeding wars for the protection of the sovereignty of their nation.
+On this day, the President comes forward to honor medals of bravery to the armed forces persons for their extraordinary courage in the field & also the civilians, who have renowned themselves for their diverse acts of bravery in different situations.

 To mark the significance of this occasion, every year a splendid parade is held in New Delhi, from Rajghat along Vijaypath.
-Diverse regiments of Army, Navy and Air force march past in all their finery & official decorations.
+Diverse regiments of the Army, Navy, and Air force march past in all their finery & official decorations.
 Even the horses of the cavalry are pleasingly caparisoned to suit the event.
 The parade is followed by magnificent displays from different states of the country.
 These moving exhibits portray scenes of activities of people in those states & the music and songs of that particular state escort each exhibit.
 Each display brings out the multiplicity and prosperity of Indian culture and the entire show lends a jovial air to the occasion.
-This year Chief Guest on Republic Day is South African President Cyril Ramaphosa.

 The patriotic zeal of the people on this day brings the entire country collectively even in her indispensable assortment.
-Every part of the country is represented in occasion, which makes the Republic Day the most popular of all the national holidays of India.
+Every part of the country is represented on occasion, which makes Republic Day the most popular of all the national holidays of India.

 Republic Day of India: History

-Though India became free on 15th August, 1947, it affirmed itself a Democratic, Republic and Sovereign state with the espousal of the Constitution on 26th January, 1950.
+Though India became free on 15th August, 1947, it affirmed itself as a Democratic, Republic, and Sovereign state with the espousal of the Constitution on 26th January, 1950.
 21 guns salute and unfurling of Indian National Flag by Dr. Rajendra Prasad heralded the momentous birth of the Republic of India that day.
-Subsequently January 26th was decreed a national holiday & was recognized as the Republic Day of India.
+Subsequently, January 26th was decreed a national holiday & was recognized as the Republic Day of India.

 Republic Day of India: Beating Retreat Ceremony

 'Beating the Retreat' has come into sight as an occurrence of national pride when the Colors and Standards are paraded.
-'Beating Retreat' marks a centuries old martial tradition, when the troops ended fighting, sheathed their arms & extracted from the battlefield & returned to the camps at dusk at the sound of Retreat.
-The ceremony creates craving for the times gone by.
+'Beating Retreat' marks a centuries-old martial tradition, when the troops ended fighting, sheathed their arms & extracted from the battlefield & returned to the camps at dusk at the sound of Retreat.
+The ceremony creates the craving for the times gone by.

 Difference between Republic Day & Independence Day

-• Independence Day is distinguished on August 15th as this was a day when India won independence from the British rule
+• Independence Day is distinguished on August 15th as this was a day when India won independence from British rule.